TM4VETR/SkillMiner/README.md

 # SkillMiner

-This is the SKillMiner for a generic extraction of skills.
-It wraps spacy.
+SkillMiner is used for a generic extraction of skills.
+It wraps spacy and PhraseMatcher.

 ## Input